arnenoori/scarlett-assistant/README.md

 # tos-chrome-extension
-[project_name] is a chrome extension that helps users understand and control their privacy on the internet.
+[tos-chrome-extension] is a chrome extension that helps users understand and control their privacy on the internet.
 It tells users if a website's terms of service are good or bad and warns them about privacy risks.
 The extension also keeps track of what personal information users share with websites.

 To install, visit ...